 The results of this study make a significant contribution for researchers, for policy makers and for the Indonesian government.
 For researchers, this study offers a new direction for discovering the driving forces of the level, and of the growth rate, of real per capita income, in the sense that to define the driving forces of the level, and of the growth rate, of output, one should first define which economic growth model should be used by testing the characteristic of long run growth; and identifying the process of raising national productivity.
-This study shows that employing the bounds testing approach to cointegration in a two step procedure provides an expedient way to analyze the driving forces of the level, and of the growth; and doing so while using a time series framework with limited sample size.
+This study shows that employing the bounds testing approach to cointegration in a two step procedure provides an expedient way to analyze the driving forces of the level, and of the growth rate, of output by examining almost all the factors that potentially influence growth; and doing so while using a time series framework with limited sample size.